 Monarch Garden is the largest of the park's five gardens.
 It grows inside a 60-foot-tall greenhouse so large that both a train and a monorail run through it.

 The trees are Gilroy Gardens' most unusual feature.
 They're called circus trees because they once grew at the Tree Circus in nearby Scotts Valley, California.
 A natural graft between two sycamore trees inspired their creator Axel Erlandson.
 But his creations are anything but natural.
 Nineteen of the 70 trees he created are at Gilroy Gardens.
-Look for the basket tree, four-legged giant, spiral staircase, oil well and others.
+Look for the basket tree, four-legged giant, spiral staircase, oil well, and others.
 You won't see anything like them anywhere else because even now, no one can figure out how Erlandson did it.
+Learn more about the circus trees here.

 Practicalities for Gilroy Gardens